 The value at each point is calculated as the average of the series over a specified window length.
 If there are any missing values within the window, the average will use fewer values.

 where w is the window length and IsValid is a function that is 1 for valid values and 0 for missing values.

-The centred moving average is calculated symmetrically around each point, except towards the ends, where it becomes more and more asymmetric.
-The calculation is done differently depending on whether the window length is odd or even.
+The centered moving average is calculated symmetrically around each point, except towards the ends, where it becomes increasingly asymmetric.
+The calculation is different depending on whether the window length is odd or even.
 When the window length, w, is an odd number, the calculation is similar to a lagged ordinary moving average:

 When the window length, w, is an even number, the calculation is a second order moving average.
 It is calculated in the same way as when w is odd, but with a weight of ½ for the outer observations of the window and .

 This calculates an exponential moving average.
 The exponential factor, α, is calculated from the specified number of observations, f, as follows:

 The smoothed series is calculated using a recursive formula:

 This method uses the Hodrick-Prescott symmetric filter as described by Hodrick and Prescott (1997).
 The factor, λ, can be specified either directly or by using the frequency adjusted power rule described by Ravn and Uhlig (2002).
 When the frequency adjusted rule is used, the λ is calculated from f as follows:

 where p is the number of observations per year for the frequency at hand.

 A factor of 4 is recommended by Ravn and Uhlig.
 A factor of 2 will give you the original Hodrick and Prescott values.